6-year-old girl has life-changing surgery to remove cantaloupe-sized growth from face

 Dr. O and Dr. Waner agreed to take on Negalem's surgery, while Lenox Hill and Northwell Health covered all hospital costs and post-surgical care.

-"Prior to surgery, we were extremely nervous about this, wondering how we would get around this," Dr. Wane said.
+"Prior to surgery, we were extremely nervous about this, wondering how we would get around this," Dr. Waner said.
 "This is no walk in the park."

 ALSO READ | Queens teen living with facial differences undergoes life-changing surgery